AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

 More info
 =========

-Contact: CS-IT via the guru alias (students, contact your course instructors first).
+Contact: CS-IT via the guru alias guru @ cs dot aalto.fi (students, contact your course instructors first).

 For source code and reporting issues, see the main jupyterhub page.